-Rates usually include a full buffet breakfast spread, return transfers and welcome minibar.
+Rates usually include a full American-style buffet breakfast spread, return transfers and welcome minibar.

-Annually during hurricane season, from approximately 25 August to 1 November.
+Annually during hurricane season, from approximately mid August to mid October.

 At the hotel

-Swimming pool, spa, fitness centre with classes, DVD library, free WiFi throughout.
-In rooms: flatscreen TV, iPod dock, DVD player, minibar (free upon arrival, refills charged), tea- and coffee-making facilities, bathrobes, Sisley bath products.
+Swimming pool, spa, fitness centre with classes, DVD library, roundtrip transfers from the airport or the harbour, free WiFi throughout.
+In rooms: flatscreen TV, iPod dock, DVD player, minibar (free upon arrival, refills charged), tea- and coffee-making facilities, bathrobes, signature Christopher bath products.

 Our favourite rooms